Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L03_Set_Up_Environment.md

 3. Your **Practice** environment should now show in the list of Environments.

 4. Your environment may take a few minutes to provision.
 Refresh the page if needed.
-When your environemnt is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**
+When your environment is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**

 3. Explore the different areas in **Settings** that you are interested in but do not make any changes yet.